 Coal Tar Shampoos

-A coal tar shampoo is a shampoo with up to 5% coal tar added as an active ingredient.
-It’s is a much loved, much-used treatment that has been used medicinally for thousands of years.
+Coal tar is a much loved, much-used treatment that has been used medicinally for thousands of years.
 Despite its usage, there’s still an air of mystery with this ingredient.
 For example, it contains over 10,000 chemicals [8], of which only 50% have been identified [9].

 That said, it’s such an important healthcare treatment that: